gjburke/gjburke.github.io/notes/HoML.markdown

 - for example: the boundaries with decision trees are orthogonal, so if you rotate a dataset, you may get a jagged edge
   - ![Jagged decision tree](\assests\images\for-note\jagged-graph.png)
 - it is also sensitive to small variations in training data

+# Ensemble Learning and Random Forests

+Technique where you take a group of predictors (an ensamble) and make predictions by combining theirs.
+An example of this is a Random Forest, which is an ensembel of decision trees (we'll get to it more later).

+### Voting Classifiers

+You make an ensemble by training a few different types of classifiers on a single problem, training set

+- hard-voting: prediction is the class that gets the most votes (majority of classifier's output)
+- soft-voting: predict the class with the highest aggregate probability (needs models that output probability)

+### Bagging and Pasting

+You make an ensamble through using the algorithm, but only training each on subsets of the training data

+- bagging: get samples with replacement
+- pasting: get the samples without replacement

+Then the aggregation function for all the models is usually a statistical mode (most common answer) for classification, and a mean for regression.
+The net result is a similar bias, and less overall variance

+### Random Patches and Trandom Subspaces

+- Random Patches: random sampling of instances and features
+- Random Subspaces: random sampling of features

+Trades a bit more bias for lower variance

+### Random Forests

+These are an ensemble of decision trees, usually using bagging (with the max samples set to the size of the training set).
+Basically, creates and trains a large amount of decision trees (with a little more randomness in their generation) and takes the most common result for classificaiton.

+- generally have all the hyperparameters of a decision tree and bagging algorithms
+- also introduces more randomness by only sampling from a subset of features for each node split for each tree

+Extra Trees

+- make trainign even more random by setting random thresholds for each node on a tree
+- trades more bias for lower variance

+Random forests make it easy to measure the relative importance of each feature by looking at which impact impurity the most

+### Boosting

+The idea is to train predictors sequentially, each trying to correct the one before.

+AdaBoost

+- pays more attension to the training instances that were misclassified (adjusts the relative weights of data points missed)
+- in teh end, it aggregates of all the models' output (with weighting depending on each model's accuracy)

+Gradient Boosting

+- next model tries to fit the residual errors of the previous
+- make predictions by adding the predictions of all models/predictors
+- can also subsample the training instances, making it stochastic

+### Stacking

+This is where you train a model to evaluate the predictions of an ensemble of models

+1. Split the set
+2. Train the ensemble of models on one hal
+3. Once those are trained, feed the other half of the data through those models
+4. Train the aggregator model on these outputs

+YOu can also stack the stacked with even more to stack!